supracloud/formuladb-poc2/README.md

-This is a second PoC for the formuladb no-code/low-code platform.
+This is a second PoC for the formuladb no-code/low-code platform. **abandoned**

 Goals: